dgubitosi/samplicator/README.md

 	-6		IPv6 only
 	-h		to print a usage message and exit
-	-u <pdulen>	size of max pdu on listened socket (default 65536)
+	-u <pdulen>	size of max pdu on listened socket (default 65536) -X		use command line receivers for unmatched sources\n\

 and each `<destination>` should be specified as `<addr>[/<port>[/<interval>[,ttl]]]`, where